Blue Envoy: Cancellation

-Sub-scale models of the Blue Envoy vehicle were being tested when the project was cancelled in April 1957 as part of the suggestions of the 1957 Defence White Paper.
+By 1957 the programme had defined the final shape of the missile and flown sub-scale models, had completed development and test-flown the 18" engines on the Bristol XTV.9, renamed BET.9 for Blue Envoy Test, and the new radars were about to enter production.
+Although there were no remaining issues to solve and production could begin, in April 1957 the project was cancelled as part of the suggestions of the 1957 Defence White Paper.

 Up to this time, UK war plans were based on the concept of the three-day war, in which a Warsaw Pact attack was met with the use of tactical nuclear weapons.
 The war would be won or lost long before the Warsaw Pact forces reached the English Channel, so a conventional invasion was simply not a consideration.
 At any time, the war might "go strategic" and would be fought between Soviet bombers and RAF interceptors; the interceptors would either destroy the bombers hundreds of miles from shore, or the UK would be destroyed.

 The White Paper considered the effects of the introduction of nuclear-armed ballistic missiles to these warfighting scenarios.
 The UK was within the range of medium range ballistic missiles (MRBMs) stationed in East Germany, which had a flight time on the order of 15 minutes or less.
-Unlike the ICBMs being developed by the US and USSR, these medium-range missiles were simpler and cheaper.
-It was expected that by from the mid-1960s, the main attack on the UK would be carried out by these missiles.
-There was no credible scenario where they would use only bombers; if an attack by bombers was detected, this would only signal that missiles were soon to follow.
+Unlike the larger ICBMs, these medium-range missiles were simple and cheap, and it was expected they would be the main form of attack after mid-1960s.
+There was no credible scenario where the Soviets would use only bombers; if an attack by bombers was detected, this would only signal that missiles were already on the way.